stevenrskelton/stevenrskelton.github.io/_posts/2022-04-14-emoji-progress-bar-for-sass-integrations.md

 }
 ```

-And now we have progress bar to use everywhere and can scale in width from from 1 to N characters.
+And now we have progress bar to use everywhere and can scale in width from 1 to N characters.

 ```
 Congratulations!